 Since 2011 she's divided her professional time between the MoD and private work.
 She enjoys helping people return to what they want to do; whether that's high performance or sitting at a desk.
 Everyone experiences pain in life but everyone's experience of pain is different.
 Nicky's motivation and results are driven by understanding, providing thorough assessments, giving honest advice and facilitating effective rehab.
 She is passionate about good clinical care and can open doors to improved performance and encourage resilience to future injury.
 She is competent in acupuncture and a member of the AACP.

 Nicky enjoys any outdoor activity and has a love of learning anything new about treating pain or injury.
 She is often running whilst listening to podcasts.

 Kim Owen is a fully qualified Sports Therapist, Tutor, Assessor and ASA swim coach.
 She is also an established open water swimmer (Solo English Channel 2011).
 Her knowledge is enhanced by her own personal achievements in the past in Triathlon (GB Age Group Team), Running, Netball, Endurance events, Surf Lifesaving and Open Water Swimming.

 Charlotte (Charlie) is the Practice Manager at Back into Action Physiotherapy.
-Charlie joined Clare when the clinic opened in July 2011 seeing the clinic grow in both size of building and number of physiotherapists.
-Charlie, with Suzie and Hazel's help, deals with all of the admin and paperwork enabling the physios to do what they do best .... fix patients!
+Charlie joined Clare when the clinic opened in July 2011 and has since seen the clinic grow in both size of building and number of physiotherapists.
+Charlie, with Hazel's help, deals with all of the admin and paperwork enabling the physios to do what they do best .... fix patients!

 Charlie is kept busy outside of work with 3 children and enjoys running, cycling, pilates and yoga.